SS Fort Stikine: Loss

 Fort Stikine arrived at Bombay in the early morning of 12 April.
-Having taken on a pilot shortly before 10:00 she was docked at the Victoria Dock at midday.
-The practice of flying a red flag to signify dangerous cargo on board had been discontinued in wartime as doing so would identify such vessels in the event of an enemy air raid on a port.
+Having taken on a pilot shortly before 10:00, she was docked at the Victoria Dock at midday.
+The practice of flying a red flag to signify dangerous cargo on board had been discontinued in wartime, as doing so would identify such vessels in the event of an enemy air raid on a port.
 Also, the practice on unloading such vessels into lighters offshore had also been discontinued due to the war.
-At the time, explosives were graded as Category A, B, or C. Category A explosives, such as those carried on board Fort Stikine, were the most dangerous.
+At the time, explosives were graded as category A, B, or C. Category A explosives, such as those carried on board Fort Stikine, were the most dangerous.
 These were only allowed to be offloaded onto lighters, and not directly to the quayside.

 Unloading of Fort Stikine began with the lubricating oil, followed by the fish manure.
-An extra gang of stevedores were employed on this task, which continued through the night of 13–14 April.
+An extra gang of stevedores was employed on this task, which continued through the night of 13–14 April.
 At midday on 13 April, lighters arrived for the explosives.
 Minor engine repairs also started at that time, rendering the ship unable to move under her own power.
-At 12:30, the Chief Officer of Fort Crevier noticed smoke issuing from the ventilators of the № 2 hold of Fort Stikine.
+At 12:30, the chief officer of Fort Crevier noticed smoke issuing from the ventilators of the № 2 hold of Fort Stikine.
 This was also seen a short time later by a DEMS gunner on board Iran.
 Despite being seen by these (and other) witnesses, everyone assumed that the situation was under control.
 The alarm was not raised until 13:45.
 The fire pump in the ship's engine room was started and the firefighting operation began.